 Offered: Early Spring.

-HPE 451 - Recreation and Aging (3)

-Students explore steps needed to plan, organize, conduct and evaluate recreation programs for the older population.
-Included are recreation programming, diverse recreation activity experiences and staffing considerations.

-Prerequisite: Completion of at least 60 college credits or consent of department chair.

-Offered: As needed.

 HPE 500 - Introduction to Health Education and Health Promotion (3)

 Focus is on the basic principles of health education and health promotion in school and nonschool settings.
 Included are the philosophy, ethics, responsibilities and practice of health education.